collective/zettwerk.mobiletheming/README.rst

 zettwerk.mobiletheming
 ======================

-Switching mobile themes based on urls
+Switching mobile themes based on urls using the `MobileESP`_ library.

 Features